centrahq/api-documentation/user/pages/02.glossary/01.glossary-basic/docs.md

 ## **I**

+**Incoming (stock)**
+The incoming quantity of said product.
+This field is only populated if you’re using the Supplier Module and have supplier orders with products which are not yet delivered.
+The supplier order also need to have a preferred warehouse for this to show up correctly.

 **Incomplete** (order status 0)
 This is a selection before it’s checked out.
 It contains the list of selected items, information about language and currency or discounts, plus a list of optional shipping methods.